Baby-Friendly Hospital Initiative | Maternity Care Services

 Did You Know?

-- Only about 5% of U.S. babies are born in hospitals that are designated Baby-Friendly
+- As of March, 2017 20% of U.S. babies are born in hospitals that are designated Baby-Friendly

 - Breastfeeding for 9 months reduces a baby's odds of becoming overweight by more than 30%